albertoperezf/react-schroders-stocks/README.md

-# Getting Started with Create React App
+# Shroders React Test

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Use

-In the project directory, run the following to install dependencies:
+In the project directory, run the following to install dependencies and be able to run the project:

 ## `yarn` or `npm install`